Q? Phone Line Is Busy/Internet Confirmed Ship Date

 Follow the recommended medication withdrawal periods before eating meat or eggs from the treated birds.
 Follow all warning instructions listed on the feed label.

 Coccidiosis Treatment: We are aware that in the absence of licensed alternatives, veterinarians do sometimes prescribe drugs such as Coxoid under the “cascade” to treat Coccidiosis in poultry.
-However, it is only a veterinarian who can advise on such use and we would be in the breach of the veterinary medicines regulations and NOAH code of practice by supporting, or encouraging the use of a product on a non-target species.
+However, it is only a veterinarian who can advise on such use and we would be in the breach of the veterinary medicine regulations and NOAH code of practice by supporting or encouraging the use of a product on a non-target species.

 Coxoid is administered in water.
 For it to be effective, it is important to do this quickly at the first signs of Coccidiosis infection.
-Coxoid contains 3.84% of the drug Amprolium Hydrochloride which is a structural analogue of Thiamine (Vitamin B1).
+Coxoid contains 3.84% of the drug Amprolium Hydrochloride which is a structural analog of Thiamine (Vitamin B1).
 Amprolium Hydrochloride mimics its structure inhibiting Thiamine utilization by the parasite.
 It should be noted that Coccidiosis is not caused by bacteria and therefore does not respond to antibiotic treatment.

+Q?
 Are my chicks I buy from Cackle Hatchery vaccinated?

 A. No and Yes.
 At this time chicks are not vaccinated.
 We only offer 1 vaccine at this time and it is for Mareks disease, which you can add on when you select a breed and quantity of chicks entered into the shopping cart.
 There is a minimum charge of $10 for this service.
 We only vaccinate standards chicks and bantam chicks.
 All other poultry do not need this vaccination (N/A).